ergoplatform/ergodocs/docs/dev/data-model/block.md

 ---
 # Blocks

-The Ergo block interval is 2 minutes, and for the first two years, each block will release a total of 75 Ergs to be shared between the miners and the Treasury.
-But starting at year 2, the emission rate will fall by 3.0 Ergs and after that further decline every three months by an additional 3.0 Ergs, which originally resulted in an end to emission eight years after launch.
-With EIP-27 this has been extended to ~2045.
+The Ergo block interval is 2 minutes, and each block will release 75 Ergs to be shared between the miners and the Treasury for the first two years.
+But starting at year 2, the emission rate will fall by 3.0 Ergs and, after that, further decline every three months by an additional 3.0 Ergs, which originally resulted in an end to emission eight years after launch.
+With EIP-27, this has been extended to ~2045.

 ## Extension Section

-In Ergo, just like Bitcoin, Ethereum, and other blockchains, blocks are broken into sections.
+In Ergo, blocks are broken into sections, just like Bitcoin, Ethereum, and other blockchains.
 In Bitcoin, there's simply a block header and the transactions themselves.
 But in Ergo, we have some extra sections that enable new functionality:

 * Header
 * Transactions